omkarmoghe/Pandemic-Brewing/README.md

 #define MQTT_PORT 1883;
 #define MQTT_TOPIC "temperature"
 #define MQTT_USERNAME "pandemic-tech";
-#define PANDEMIC_BATCH_ID 0; // This is the brew Batch that the temperature Events will be attached to.
+// This is the Batch that the temperature Events will be linked to.
+Batch `0` is seeded for testing.
+#define PANDEMIC_BATCH_ID 0;
 #define SSID "";
 #define WPA2_KEY "";
 ```